LimZiJia/tp/docs/UserGuide.md

 Welcome to HouseKeeping Hub, the premier **desktop solution for managing client and housekeeper contacts**.
-Combining the **efficiency of a Command Line Interface ([CLI](#cli)) with the convenience of a Graphical User Interface ([GUI](#gui))**, HouseKeeping Hub offers unparalleled speed and ease of use.
+Combining the **efficiency of a Command Line Interface ([CLI](#cli)) with the convenience of a Graphical User Interface ([GUI](#gui))**, HouseKeeping Hub offers unparalleled speed and ease of use for housekeeping service company admin.
 Whether you're a typist or a clicker, HouseKeeping Hub ensures swift completion of all your contact management tasks.
 Bid farewell to the sluggishness of traditional GUI apps - with HouseKeeping Hub, managing your contacts has never been faster or simpler.